hummingbird-project/hummingbird-examples/auth-srp/README.md

 8) The server verifies the proof and then replies with its own proof that it knows the shared secret.
 9) If the server proof is verified then the client can be considered authenticated.

-If at any stage any of these fail, then the process should be aborted.
+If at any stage any of these fail, then the process is aborted.